Measurement of correlations among net-charge, net-proton, and net-kaon multiplicity distributions in Pb$-$Pb collisions at $\sqrt{s_\text{NN}}=5.02$ TeV: Introduction

-In experiments, electric charge, baryon number, and strangeness are conserved in each event over the full acceptance.
-Consequently, fluctuations in the net-conserved charges vanish in the full phase space due to global conservation laws and must instead be studied within a restricted phase space, which can be achieved by selecting specific ranges in rapidity ($y$) and/or transverse momentum ($p_\mathrm{T}$) of the detected particles~\cite{Bzdak:2012an}.
-While global charge conservation effects are suppressed in small acceptance windows, the acceptance should not be smaller than the system's intrinsic dynamical correlation length, as this may mask the fluctuations of interest~\cite{Braun-Munzinger:2016yjz}.
+In high-energy collisions, electric charge, baryon number, and strangeness are conserved in each event when all produced particles are considered.
+Consequently, fluctuations in the net-conserved charges vanish over the full phase space due to global conservation laws and must instead be studied within a restricted phase space, which can be achieved by selecting specific ranges in rapidity ($y$) and/or transverse momentum ($p_\mathrm{T}$) of the detected particles~\cite{Bzdak:2012an}.
+Although restricting the phase space suppresses global conservation effects, the selected window should not be smaller than the system's intrinsic dynamical correlation length, as this may mask the fluctuations of interest~\cite{Braun-Munzinger:2016yjz}.
 The acceptance fraction ($\alpha_\mathrm{acc}$), defined as the ratio of the phase space covered by kinematic cuts to the system's total phase space~\cite{Braun-Munzinger:2016yjz, Vovchenko:2020tsr, Vovchenko:2020gne}, plays an important role in understanding how the measured fluctuations and correlations relate to the theoretical calculations of grand-canonical susceptibilities within HRG models and LQCD calculations.
-Moreover, event-by-event fluctuations in net-particle numbers can be influenced by fluctuations in the number of target and projectile participants for a given centrality selection~\cite{WA98:2000mvt}.
+Moreover, event-by-event fluctuations in net-particle numbers can be influenced by fluctuations in the number of participating nucleons from the projectile and target for a given centrality selection~\cite{WA98:2000mvt}.
 The effect of participant fluctuations (also known as volume fluctuations) on cumulants of the net-conserved charges has been studied within the framework of the Wounded Nucleon Model~\cite{Bialas:1976ed} in Ref.~\cite{Braun-Munzinger:2016yjz}.
 It was found that the cumulants are significantly affected by volume fluctuations at lower energies.
 In contrast, at LHC energies, where the mean net-particle numbers vanish, the cumulants are independent of volume fluctuations up to third order.